 Over the last 3 years LVCT Health has been at the forefront of delivering oral pre-exposure prophylaxis (oral PrEP) to individuals at high risk of HIV acquisition.
 We have utilized lessons learned in introduction of oral PrEP into routine HIV prevention services, as well as its promotion for uptake and use in supporting of formulation of national guidelines.

 Over the years LVCT Health has gained the trust of communities and donors.
-As of September 2017, LVCT Health had enrolled and retained approximately 23,000 key populations and 19,000 adolescent girls and young women who continue to receive HIV combination prevention interventions in supported counties.
+As of September 2017, LVCT Health had enrolled and retained approximately 23,000 Key Populations: Female Sex Workers – FSW, Men who have Sex with Men – MSM, People who Inject Drugs – PWID and 19,000 adolescent girls and young women – AGYW, who continue to receive HIV combination prevention interventions in supported counties.
+We continuously identify those who need HIV prevention and identify the most suitable strategies for service delivery.
+We have defined and implemented service delivery models that are effective for reaching sexual partners and families of key populations.
+We have defined and implemented service delivery models and tools for fishing communities reaching approximately 15,000 fisher folks annually.
+We have successfully worked with county governments in Mombasa, Nairobi, Kakamega, Vihiga and Bungoma to strengthen the public health system’s delivery of comprehensive services to key populations.
 We have demonstrated that individuals at risk of acquiring HIV can be identified, enrolled and retained on oral pre-exposure prophylaxis (PrEP).
 We have identified promising strategies and tools that can be utilized to support adherence to oral PrEP within standard healthcare settings.
 We utilized lessons learned in PrEP implementation to provide technical support the Ministry of Health to formulate clinical and programmatic guidelines for nationwide scale-up of oral PrEP.
-Our policy advocacy efforts have contributed to formulation of ambitious HIV prevention policy documents .
+Our policy advocacy efforts have contributed to formulation of ambitious HIV prevention policy documents.